Fun Photography Facts

 My Photography Pet Peeve…

 I love having landscape photos that I have made, hung on people’s walls in their homes.
-However, objects I sell are made to a quality – the quality people would expect when they buy photos online from ‘A Pro Photographer’.
+However, I sell objects made to a quality – the quality people would expect when they buy photos online from ‘A Pro Photographer’.

 Sigh – it doesn’t help when people question my print or other product prices and compare to products from Officeworks and K-Mart… sigh, sigh, sigh… And sadly some people really do make a point of it.
 Let me think – what percentage profit do those companies make from their blank photo paper?
 And I should make less as a percentage, or even nothing?